 Among others, judges for the 2018 music contest include:

 - Sonita Alizadeh, Recording artist, songwriter and activist

 - Axident, GRAMMY-nominated producer and songwriter

-- Lee Anne Callahan-Longo, artist management at Maverick
+- Lee Anne Callahan-Longo, Partner, Maverick Artist Management

 - Rocky Dawuni, GRAMMY-nominated reggae artist and activist